 Missing add-ons or extensions

 If the scene depends on a custom add-on or extension, the render may not match local output unless that add-on is uploaded and validated in Renderjuice first.
+What to check:- Upload the add-on from your local Blender add-ons or extensions directory.

 - Do not upload the original installer archive from the add-on website unless it is the exact installed folder.